top of page

 The Rwenzori Media Development Foundation established its journalism school in 2021 out of the desire to address the problem of unprofessional media practitioners at most radio stations in the region.
 A study RMDF conducted in 2018 found that 70% of workers at our radio stations have no formal training in journalism.
 Most of them have completed Senior 4 or Senior 6 levels in school, yet they occupy professional offices as news reporters, editors, producers, directors of programs, managers, presenters, and show hosts.
 Some of these people said they could not afford tuition at university while others did not have the required grades or had dropped out of school.
 Our study found that the only “qualification” these media practitioners possess is passion and talent.

 Because of this, in 2021 the foundation established the RMDF School of Journalism.
 The school offers such media practitioners training in basic broadcasting skills and basic principles of journalism to help them become better at their jobs.
-The eight-month residential course is more practical than theoretical.
+The one year residential course is more practical than theoretical.
 It targets not only mid-career journalists but also other young people who intend to join the media.
-The course exposes journalists to eight months of intense training in news reporting and writing, editing, news anchoring, radio and television presentation, production, and basic ICT skills.
+The course exposes journalists to twelve months of intense training in news reporting and writing, editing, news anchoring, radio and television presentation, production, and basic ICT skills.

 Our Alumni Say